Overview

 Accommodation: Lal Garh Palace

-We have another half day of birding in Tal Chapper to look for targets.
-Once the hunting ground of the Maharaja of Bikaner, this small protected area has a large population of Blackbuck and Chinkara, and a very impressive list of birds.
-After half a day of birding we will drive to the city of Bikaner for an overnight stop.
+We have another half day of birding in Tal Chhapar to look for targets.
+Once the hunting ground of the Maharaja of Bikaner, this small protected area has a large population of Blackbuck and Chinkara and a very impressive list of birds.
+After half a day of birding, we will drive to the city of Bikaner.
+After some vulture spotting and Jorbeer birding, we will be spending the night in Bikaner.

 Meals: Breakfast in Kheechan and Dinner in Camp